- You received disability pay.

 - You were not yet 65 when your tax year ended.

 - You retired on disability and were totally and permanently disabled when you retired.

-- If you took the exclusion in a prior year, you didn't elect to treat disability income as a pension for federal purposes.
+- If you took the exclusion in a prior year and you didn't elect to treat disability income as a pension for federal purposes.

-- If you were married at the end of the tax year, you must have filed a joint federal income tax return for the year unless you didn't live with your spouse at any time during the year.
+- If you were married at the end of the tax year and filed a joint federal income tax return for the year unless you didn't live with your spouse at any time during the year.

 You may exclude from your Iowa tax a portion of the disability pay you received in 2014 if you meet ALL of the following conditions: